RAWWiberg/isoseq_explorations/README.md

 Note that the sequence labelled "5p IsoSeq Express Primer" is the same as the sequence labelled "NEB_5p" above except missing the final 3 bases.
 Meanwhile the sequence labelled "3p IsoSeq Express Primer" is a close match to the "Clontech_5p" sequence, but missing the final 6 bases.

 Finally, the most recent "Procedures and Checklist" document (PN 101-763-800), says on page 5 to add the NEBNext cDNA primers as well as the Iso-Seq Epxress cDNA primers to the sample at the cDNA synthesis steps.
 But these full sequences are not given on the isoseq3 pipeline clustering workflow website.

-In sum, it is really difficult to know a) what has/should have gone into the samples from the procedures and checklist documents, and b) which primer sequences we should be looking for to try to to remove.
+In sum, it is really difficult to know from this diverse information a) what has/should have gone into the samples from the procedures and checklist documents, and b) which primer sequences we should be looking for to try to to remove.

 ### Testing

 Thankfully, the primer removal steps with the [lima](https://github.com/pacificbiosciences/barcoding) tool are quite quick for a single sample so we can run a few tests and compare results.

+####Table 1
 ![screencap3][screencap3]

 Here we can see that the best results (most number of reads passing all threshholds, second row), are given by the set of primers given on the isoseq3 website (second column labelled "primers_isoseq3").